-During World War Two, the number of young men in the armed services grew rapidly.
-Many of them included collegiate and professional footballers from across the USA.
-Nineteen current or former National Football League players were to die in the war.
+During the Second World War, the number of young men in the armed services grew rapidly.
+Many of them included collegiate and professional footballers from across the U.S.A.
+Nineteen current or former National Football League players were to die during the conflict between 1941-1945.

 An unnamed sportswriter explained the ties between football and the military in the early 1940s.

 Football is a body-toughener.
 Football lights the fighting spark in fighting men.
 It develops aggressiveness, teamwork, stamina, physical and mental coordination under active stress, and therefore it holds a foremost place in our national wartime training program.
 Teams by the hundreds are in formation at various Army camps and posts and Navy bases.
 The greatest participation in the history of the sport will be entered in the records of 1942.

 On 1st January 1944, a U.S. Navy team took to the football field in Newry Co.
 Down to challenge their U.S. Army counterparts for the "Potato Bowl" trophy.

 On 14th November 1942, 'Hale' took on 'Yarvard' in Belfast's Ravenhill Stadium.
 It was the first game of American Football in the European Theater of Operations